 Deacon Nikita Andrejev is an iconographer and instructor working out of Estonia and the United States.
 He heads the Tallinn, Estonia, studio of the Prosopon School of Iconology and teaches intensive workshops in Europe and North America.
 He paints commissions, both portable icons and murals, and designs mural programs.
 He also lectures on iconology.
 In 2017, Nikita was ordained a deacon of the Estonian Orthodox Church of the Moscow Patriarchate.

 Nikita aspires to the spiritual and artistic culture of ancient Byzantine icon painting in its various historical manifestations.
-As an iconographer of the Prosopon School, he strives for the living expression and continuation of the tradition of Orthodox iconography, based on the understanding of the inner principles of this art.
+As an iconographer of the Prosopon School, he strives for the living continuation and expansion of the tradition of Orthodox iconography rooted in the understanding of the inner principles of this art.

 +372 5331 2569